LiucijaSvink/calculator/README.md

 See Google Colab notebook for more examples.

+## Docker file
+The added docker file allows to build a Docker image.
+Dockerfile is a script, composed of various commands (instructions) and arguments listed successively to automatically perform actions on a base image.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.